dalenys-deprecated/check_mongodb/README.md

 ## Overview

-This script is just another NRPE script, to check the state of MongoDB.
+This script is just another nagios script, to check the state of MongoDB.
 It's written in Bash, to avoid any dependencies with PyMongo, venv or even Python.
 Why ?
 Because in a perfect world, your production database should be as lightweight as possible, right ? ;)